2008 California Proposition 8

 Proposition 8, known informally as Prop 8, was a California ballot proposition and a state constitutional amendment intended to ban same-sex marriage.
-It passed in the November 2008 California state elections and was later overturned by the courts and by Proposition 3 which was passed by voters in 2024.
+It passed in the November 2008 California state elections and was later overturned by the courts and by Proposition 3, which was passed by voters in November 2024.
 The proposition was created by opponents of same-sex marriage in advance of the California Supreme Court's May 2008 appeal ruling, In re Marriage Cases, which found the ban in 2000 on same-sex marriage (Proposition 22) unconstitutional.
 Proposition 8 was ultimately ruled unconstitutional in 2010 by a federal court on different grounds, although the ruling did not go into effect until June 26, 2013, following the conclusion of appeals.

 Proposition 8 countermanded the May 2008 ruling by adding Proposition 22 wording as an amendment to the California Constitution, providing that "only marriage between a man and a woman is valid or recognized in California".
 It was ruled constitutional by the California Supreme Court in Strauss v.
-Horton in 2009, on the grounds that it "carved out a limited [or 'narrow'] exception to the state equal protection clause"; in his dissent, Justice Carlos R. Moreno wrote that exceptions to the equal protection clause could not be made by any majority, since its whole purpose was to protect minorities against the will of a majority.
+Horton in 2009, on the grounds that it "carved out a limited [or 'narrow'] exception to the state equal protection clause"; in his dissent, Justice Carlos R. Moreno wrote that exceptions to the Equal Protection Clause could not be made by any majority, since its whole purpose was to protect minorities against the will of a majority.

 Legal challenges to Prop 8 were presented quickly after its approval.
 Following affirmation of Prop 8 by the state courts, two same-sex couples filed a lawsuit in the United States District Court for the Northern District of California in the case Perry v.
 Schwarzenegger (later Hollingsworth v.
 Perry).
 In August 2010, Chief Judge Vaughn Walker ruled that Prop 8 was unconstitutional under both the Due Process and Equal Protection Clauses of the U.S. Fourteenth Amendment, since Prop 8 purported to re-remove rights from a disfavored class only, with no rational basis.
 The official proponents' justifications for Prop 8 were analyzed in over fifty pages covering eighty findings of fact.
 The state government supported the ruling and refused to defend Prop 8.
 The ruling was stayed, pending appeal by the proponents of Prop 8.
 On February 7, 2012, the Ninth Circuit Court of Appeals, in a 2–1 decision, reached the same conclusion as the district court, but on narrower grounds.
 The court ruled that it was unconstitutional for California to take marriage rights away from same-sex couples shortly after having granted them.
 The ruling was stayed pending appeal to the United States Supreme Court.